Building your freelance proofreader website

 You might consider one if your website:

-• publishes advice articles
+• publishes advice articles (like this one!)

 • contains educational content